 CAST.
 Coleridge, I believe, was so impressed with his own dreaming compositions, that he said "the dullest wight might be a Shakspeare in his dreams."
-What may he deserve for such presumption ?
+What may he deserve for such presumption?

 Ev.
-Coloridge was an opium-eater, and the whole intellectual life of this mighty metaphysician was a dream.
-And you may forget that Coloridge was already a poet, and reasons thus from impressions in his ourn visions during the elysium of his anodyne.
-But the contrasted feelings of Coloridge's nights at once confirm the monomania of his dreaming; and if you read his "Pains of Sleep," Castaly, you will not deem them a slight penalty even for his libel on your sweet Shakspeare.
+Coleridge was an opium-eater, and the whole intellectual life of this mighty metaphysician was a dream.
+And you may forget that Coleridge was already a poet, and reasons thus from impressions in his own visions during the elysium of his anodyne.
+But the contrasted feelings of Coleridge's nights at once confirm the monomania of his dreaming; and if you read his "Pains of Sleep," Castaly, you will not deem them a slight penalty even for his libel on your sweet Shakspeare.

 But the conclusions of three sage grave men on this subject will impress your belief more than mine.
-The mentor of Rasselas, Johnson himself, speaks by the lips of Imlac:
+The mentor of Rasselas, Johnson himself; speaks by the lips of Imlac:

-"All power of Fancy over Reason is a det of insanity.
-By degrees the reign of Fancy i firmed; she grows first imperious, and in the spotic.
-Then fictions begin to operate as real false opinions fasten upon the mind, and life passes in dreams of rapture or of anguish."
+"All power of Fancy over Reason is a degree of insanity.
+By degrees the reign of Fancy is confirmed; she grows first imperious, and in time despotic.
+Then fictions begin to operate as realities, false opinions fasten upon the mind, and life passes in dreams of rapture or of anguish."